nicolaiskogheim/INF3331-Nicolai/oblig02/Meta/outline.md

 ###Input and output files
-The input file is only visible to the scanner.
+The input file is read on program start and the scanner is called with the contents as-is.
-The only output file, the resulting .tex tile, is also handled by the scanner, which, upon termination sends the result to a `create_outfile` function
+Upon successful termination, the scanner returns the new content, which then will be written to a new file.

 ###Side note on logging